 So with all of that, here are some of our favourite STEM Activities for Elementary aged kids.
 This is far from an exhaustive list.
 There are so many cool activities you can do with your kids.
 I’ve picked activities that should work with a wide range of abilities and ages since Elementary includes such a large age range.
 Need more ideas?
 Check the bottom of this article for links to even more ideas.

-This activity is always a huge hit with kids.
+This Make it Move activity is always a huge hit with kids.
 Especially if you are working in groups and can set up some races to test the designs.
 Although not an Art project, this one does encourage a lot of creativity and out of the box thinking.
 Plus it is a lot of fun!

-This activity has a fantastic book tie in, making it a wonderful unit study that has global appeal.
+This Windmill STEM project has a fantastic book tie in, making it a wonderful unit study that has global appeal.
 The book, The Boy Who Harnessed The Wind, is also available at a variety of reading levels so the project can be easily adapted for different ages and abilities.
 In this STEM activity, kids harness the power of the wind by creating a windmill that will rescue a Lego minifig.

 We have made plastic a few different ways but the reason I pick this one for elementary is due to a few reasons.
 First, younger kids usually love their milk, which makes it fun to use it in experiments.
 Milk can also be turned into plastic without the need for a stove (although you do still need a microwave to warm the milk), which makes it easier for younger kids to be in charge of all the steps.
 Plus this way of making plastic is quite easy and the finished pieces can be painted and kept as keepsakes.